-Debt Settlement Strategies: You Can Settle Your Debts On Your Own
+Debt Settlement Techniques: Settle Debt On Your Own

 You can find numerous articles on debt consolidation, debt negotiation and debt settlement companies right here on our website.
-Our position on these companies is that you don't need them - you can settle your debts on your own!
-Our eBook "Settling Your Debts" can be purchased in our bookstore and thoroughly covers how to negotiate and settle your debts for pennies on the dollar.
+Our position on these companies is that you don't need them — you can settle your debts on your own!
+Our eBook "Settling Your Debts For Pennies on the Dollar" can be purchased in our bookstore and thoroughly covers how to negotiate and settle your debts for pennies on the dollar.

 Even with all of the free information available on our website, many people are still afraid to take on debt settlement, but we assure you that you can do it!
 Don't get discouraged — keep reading!